Sir James Roberts, 1st Baronet: Business

 In 1892 the well-known firm of Sir Titus Salt, Sons and Co went into voluntary liquidation and Roberts was one of a consortium of local businessmen who purchased the concern.
 Within eight years he was the sole owner.
 The business prospered markedly under his management.
+The consortium of four local businessmen included Isaac Smith (1832-1909); John Rhodes (1821-1913); John Maddocks (1840-1924) and James Roberts.
+Rhodes an owner of coal mines in South Yorkshire was the main financier for the purchase of the company.